Sülldorf station: History

 When the steam railway line to Wedel was opened on 1 December 1883, also a station in the small farmer's village of Sülldorf was established.
 It was then also used for freight traffic and had 3 tracks.
 After electrification of the line to Sülldorf, which was completed on 14 May 1950, the third track north of the station was removed.
 The platform was fully renovated in 2013.

 Station layout

 The station is an at-grade station with an island platform and 2 tracks.
 It is the only S-Bahn station in Hamburg which can only be accessed over a pedestrian level crossing.
 Next to it the smallest semaphore of Hamburg can be found.
 Also there is still the mechanical signal box called "Sdf" in operation, which was built in 1927.
-There is no service personnel attending the station, but an SOS and information telephone is available.
+The station is unstaffed but an SOS and information telephone is available.
 There are some places to lock a bicycle as well as a few parking spots.
 The station is fully accessible for handicapped persons.
 There are no lockerboxes.